-In the last three years, another industrial application has been performed.
-This time, the purpose of the study was to evaluate the influence of some local defects (such as nozzle perturbation, roll locking or roll misalignment) on the risk of transverse crack initiation.
+The purpose of the study of the secondary cooling is to evaluate the influence of some local defects (such as nozzle perturbation, roll locking or roll misalignment) on the risk of transverse crack initiation on slabs.
+Slabs have a rectangular section and are devoted to flat products rolling.
+The strain and stress history can be used to predict damage thanks to the accumulative values of macroscopic fracture criteria implemented in the code.
+This is an uncoupled approach where the damage is computed from the stress and strain fields but has no influence on them.
 The first way to do so was to define some "macroscopic" indicators of crack initiation.
-We used the two following ones, both combining the gap of ductility of steel in a given range of temperature ( $T_A$ - $T_B$ for a given steel composition) and the mechanical loadings in the direction of casting: the longitudinal stress for the first indicator $I_1$ and the longitudinal strain rate for the second one $I_2$ .
+We used the two following ones, both combining the gap of ductility of steel in a given range of temperature (T_A - T_B for a given steel composition) and the mechanical loadings in the direction of casting: the longitudinal stress for the first indicator I_I and the longitudinal strain rate for the second one I_2 .